Invariant Probabilistic Prediction: Invariant probabilistic prediction

 The first assumption ensures that the invariant population parameter $\theta^{\ast}$ is identified and, effectively, imposes a restriction on the class of interventions.
 As demonstrated in Example \ref{ex:identifiability}, this assumption is satisfied for the Gaussian heteroscedastic linear regression model with $\mathrm{LogS}$, while such a specific model is not required in our consistency result.
 Assumption \ref{it:sample_size} requires the number of observations in each environment to diverge, to ensure sufficient information about all of the environments.
 Assumptions \ref{it:compactness}, \ref{it:continuity_score}, \ref{it:moment}, and \ref{it:p_cont} are standard conditions for consistency.
 For instance, Assumptions \ref{it:continuity_score} and \ref{it:moment} are satisfied in Example \ref{ex:identifiability} if the parameter space is compact.

 The remaining Assumption \ref{it:reg} concerns the penalty.
-In particular, the exact choice of $\lambda_{n}$ depends on the regularization function $D$.
+In particular, the choice of $\lambda_{n}$ depends on the regularization function $D$.
+In the simple case where we have a single environment and use LogS, our assumptions are similar to those required for consistency of maximum likelihood; for example, see \cite{wald1949}.
 The following corollary gives an explicit characterization of this assumption in the setting where $D$ is the variance function in \eqref{eq:variance}.

 \begin{corollary} Consider the model given in \eqref{eq:model}.
 Suppose Assumptions \ref{it:identifiability} -- \ref{it:moment} and \ref{it:p_cont} hold.
-If $D$ is the variance function given in \eqref{eq:variance} and $\lambda_{n} \to \infty$ with $\lambda_n = O(n^{1/2}\log(n)^{-1/2})$, then Assumption \ref{it:reg} is satisfied.
+If $D$ is the variance function given in \eqref{eq:variance} and $\lambda_{n} \to \infty$ with $\lambda_n = O\{n^{1/2}\log(n)^{-1/2}\}$, then Assumption \ref{it:reg} is satisfied.
 Moreover, the conclusions of Theorem \ref{thm:consistency} hold. \end{corollary}